vhaudiquet/ubuntu-project-docs/docs/reference/glossary.md

     multi-tasking capabilities, hierarchical file system, and a suite of {term}`Command Line <Command Line Interface>` utilities.
-    Unix has been influential in shaping modern Operating Systems and remains the basis for various Unix-like systems, including {term}`Linux` and MacOS.
+    Unix has been influential in shaping modern Operating Systems and remains the basis for various Unix-like systems, including {term}`Linux` and macOS.

     See also:
     * [Unix (Wikipedia)](https://en.wikipedia.org/wiki/Unix)